Get

 Some dogs with really entrenched begging behaviors may just continue begging because they don’t know what else to do.
 In this case, we recommend teaching them something else to do during dinner time.

 If your dog isn’t crate-trained, now is a great chance to start.
 Give them a comfortable crate in a different room, and help them associate it with positive things.
-Consider giving them a yummy bone or stuffed toy in their crate while you’re eating dinner.
+Consider giving them a chew toy (or any other toy) in their crate while you’re eating dinner.
 It gives your dog something to do during dinner time that doesn’t involve you or your food.

 6. Keep the Table Clean